 Zao Onsen in Yamagata City is located in the middle-east of Yamagata Prefecture.
-It is a famous area with about 1,900 years of rich history.
+It is a famous area with a history going back some 1,900 years.
 Of course, you can enjoy hot springs year-round, but we strongly recommend visiting Zao Onsen in the winter.

 The reason?
-Because you can enjoy winter activities at one of Japan’s largest ski resorts and experience rime frost and "snow monsters," which is one of the world’s rarest natural phenomena.
+Because you can enjoy winter activities at one of Japan’s largest ski resorts and experience rime frost and Juhyo - “snow monsters” - which are curious natural phenomena.

-The hot spring is available year-round; however, bathing among the snowy scenery is really something special.
+While Zao Onsen’s renowned hot springs can be enjoyed year-round, bathing among the snowy scenery is something special.
 So, this winter, we recommend heading over to Zao Onsen with all its charms.

 - Table of Contents

 - What kind of place is Zao Onsen?

 - Access: How to get to Zao Onsen

 - Day 1: Zao Onsen Ski Resort (Time Required: 4 Hours)